Configuring Your SMTP Server to Work With SugarCloud

 A lot of useful functionality (notifications, emails, campaigns, etc.) depends on Sugar being configured with an outbound email server (SMTP).
 Setting up an SMTP server in Sugar is as simple as navigating to Admin > Email Settings, choosing "SMTP" as the mail transfer agent, and entering the server information.
 A fully working setup, however, may require additional configuration on the email server.

 Note: If you are sending from Sugar through an Exchange server, ensure that you have configured your SMTP Exchange server to accept "Basic Authentication".

 Some email service providers restrict access to their servers to a predefined range of IP addresses.
 This means that the email server will only talk to a certain set of machines.
 You will need to speak with your system administrator, IT team, or email service provider to find out if access to your email server is restricted.

-Note: This range of IP addresses only applies to instances hosted on Sugar's cloud service.
+Note: These IP addresses only apply to instances hosted on the SugarCloud service.

 When encountering this issue, your Sugar log is likely to show the following error message:

 [FATAL] SMTP -> ERROR: Failed to connect to server.
 Code: 111 Reply: Connection refused